Superconducting electromagnetic energy storage has low energy density

 - Superconducting material electromagnetic energy storage

-- Superconducting electromagnetic energy storage and supercapacitors
+- Time-varying electromagnetic field energy storage density

 - Definition of superconducting energy storage and its application design scheme